veryl-lang/veryl/README.md

 Veryl focuses syntax simplicity because it reduces tool implementation effort.
 Therefore syntax features which introduce large complexity in exchange for slight abbreviation are not adopted.

+### What is the origin of the name "Veryl"?

+Veryl derives its name from the first letter of Verilog and ["Beryl"](https://en.wikipedia.org/wiki/Beryl), and it is pronounced the same as beryl.
+The theme color of Veryl comes from emerald, a type of beryl.

 ## Installation & Usage

 See [Getting Started](https://doc.veryl-lang.org/book/03_getting_started.html).